-The ToxiPro is effectively disabled when it leaves the Sperian Instrumentation factory.
+The ToxiPro is effectively disabled when it leaves the Honeywell Analytics factory.
 Upon arrival, the ToxiPro's display will be blank.
 The ToxiPro O_2 will show the negated horn icon.

-To initialize the instrument, press the MODE button.
+To initialize the instrument, press the MODE button for 5 seconds.
 ToxiPro O_2 models will proceed with a 15-minute countdown while the oxygen sensor stabilizes.